 Kansas Myths and Legends explores unusual events, unsolved crimes, and legends in Kansas’s history.
-Each episode included in the book is a story unto itself, and the tone and style of the book is lively and easy to read for a general audience interested in Texas history.
+Each episode included in the book is a story unto itself, and the tone and style of the book is lively and easy to read for a general audience interested in Kansas history.
 The more than a dozen stories answer questions such as: Is it possible that a family of four living on the Kansas prairie got away with serial murder for more than three years and escaped to another part of the country to continue their killing spree?
 Are there still remnants of a late widow’s fortune buried throughout her property?
 Is the well-marked grave of Buffalo Bill Cody indeed his final resting place, or did some loyal friends surreptitiously remove him from Colorado and fulfill his last wish to be buried near his namesake town?
 From rumors of the Dalton gang’s buried treasures to the disappearance of an entire town, Kansas Myths and Legends makes history fun and pulls back the curtain on some of the state's most fascinating and compelling stories.

 Diana’s career as a travel writer has taken her, a farm girl from rural southern Illinois, to some of the farthest reaches of the planet—but some of her favorites stories and journeys have been just down the road and around the corner.

 Day Trips from Kansas City and Nebraska: Off The Beaten Path (both Globe Pequot Press).
 She and her husband/photographer, Bruce, are active members of the Society of American Travel Writers.
 Follow their journeys at www.mojotraveler.com.